Alimir/wp-ulike/readme.txt

 Contributors: alimir
 Donate link: http://alimir.ir
 Author: Ali Mirzaei
-Tags: wp ulike, wordpress youlike plugin, like button, rating, vote, voting, most liked posts, wordpress like page, wordpress like post, wordpress vote page, wordpress vote post, wp like page, wp like post, wp like plugin, buddypress like system, buddypress votes, comment like system, voting button, wordpress, statistics, stats likes, bbpress, bbPress like, WP-Translations
+Tags: wp ulike, wordpress youlike plugin, like button, rating, vote, voting, most liked posts, wordpress like page, wordpress like post, wordpress vote page, wordpress vote post, wp like page, wp like post, wp like plugin, buddypress like system, buddypress votes, comment like system, voting button, wordpress, statistics, stats likes, bbpress, bbPress like, WP-Translations, forums
 Requires at least: 3.5
 Tested up to: 4.1.1
 Stable tag: 2.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WP ULike enables you to add Ajax Like button into your WordPress and allowing your visitors to like and unlike posts,comments AND BP activities.
+WP ULike enables you to add Ajax Like button into your WP and allowing your visitors to Like/unLike the posts, comments, activities & topics.

 == Description ==

-WP ULike plugin allows to integrate a beautiful Ajax Like Button into your wordPress website to allow your visitors to like and unlike pages, posts, comments AND buddypress activities.
-Its very simple to use and supports many options and full Statistics tools.
+WP ULike plugin allows to integrate a beautiful Ajax Like Button into your wordPress website to allow your visitors to like and unlike pages, posts, comments, buddypress activities & bbPress Topics.
+Its very simple to use and supports many options + full Statistics tools.
 And all of these are free :)

-= Home & Demo =
+= More Information =

-Visit <a target="_blank" href="http://preview.alimir.ir/developer/wp-ulike/">Home Page</a> & <a target="_blank" href="http://preview.alimir.ir/wp-ulike-plugin">Demo Page</a>
+*   Visit Our <a target="_blank" href="http://preview.alimir.ir/developer/wp-ulike/">Home Page</a>.
+*   See Online <a target="_blank" href="http://preview.alimir.ir/wp-ulike-plugin">Demo</a>.
+*   Fork Us In <a target="_blank" href="https://github.com/Alimir/wp-ulike">Github</a>.
+*   WP Ulike <a target="_blank" href="http://alimir.github.io/wp-ulike/">Github</a> Page.

 = Features =
 *   Clean Design.
 *   Support full Statistics tools.
 *   Ajax feature to update the data without reloading.